New to Online Learning?

 Online Course Format

-Courses offered using Blackboard are typically not self-paced courses.
+Courses offered using Canvas are typically not self-paced courses.
 In those which are not self-paced, you will need to diligently meet scheduled dates for projects and assessments that must be completed during specific time periods throughout the semester or term.

 You will learn about the structure of your online course and its components by reading your course syllabus.
 Make sure to read the course syllabus carefully as each faculty member may have different expectations, requirements and deadlines.
 Of course, if you have any questions, you should contact your faculty as soon as possible.

 - Log into the course using Canvas – you may be given access to your course at least one week prior to the course start date.
 If not, ask your faculty when he/she will publish the course site.
 Make sure you can log into the course without any problems.
 If you experience problems logging in, you should contact the OIT email@example.com immediately.

 - Introduce yourself – post an introductory message in the Introductions thread of the Discussion Forum.
 Your faculty member may specify what information you should include in your introductory message (such as your occupation, student status, etc.)

 - Complete the Pre-Week Assignment (if any) – your syllabus may specify a pre-week assignment and/or reading.
 Make sure you complete those before the class officially begins.

 - Complete all required readings – online discussion requires that you integrate reading materials into your postings.
 Make sure you study all reading assignments before engaging in the online discussion.

 - Participate in the Discussion Forum – check your syllabus for discussion expectations and guidelines.
 Typically, you will log in every day or every other day to respond to postings and participate in the online discussion.

 - Complete all assignments – read your syllabus carefully to see if you need to complete any assignments other than the online discussion.
 If you need clarification on your assignments, make sure you communicate with your faculty.